+Another ABA therapy criticism is that it is too demanding.
 Many early intervention ABA therapy programs and research studies suggest that children should receive up to 40 hours per week of therapy.
 While this level of intensity has been shown to produce benefits in children with autism, other child development advocates suggest the treatment is too demanding.

 Controversy #4 – It’s focused more on ‘bad behavior’ rather than on skills like play.

 Controversy #5 – It’s difficult to compare to other therapies.

-One of the primary reasons these controversies continue to exist is that it’s challenging to compare ABA to other treatments, especially for autism.
-Unlike pharmaceutical studies where large group comparisons can be made between treatment and non-treatment groups, ABA therapy is often studied on a smaller scale, with sometimes fewer than 20 participants in a study.
+One of the primary reasons applied behavior analysis criticism continues to exist is that it’s challenging to compare ABA to other treatments, especially for autism.
+Unlike pharmaceutical studies where large group comparisons can be made between treatment and non-treatment groups, ABA is often studied on a smaller scale, with sometimes fewer than 20 participants in a study.

 The Spectrum of Benefits of ABA

 Despite the spectrum of outcomes, ABA therapy success rates are generally favorable.
-Systematic reviews of ABA studies performed by both government agencies and university researchers confirm that most children receive some benefits from ABA therapy.
+Systematic reviews of ABA studies performed by both government agencies and university researchers confirm that most children with autism receive some benefits from ABA therapy.
 The Centers for Disease Control and the American Psychological Association both recognize ABA therapy as an evidence-based treatment for autism and other developmental disorders.
+In fact, many states cover autism therapy in their state funded insurance programs.
 Benefits include improvements in:

 Improvements Are Needed to Resolve the Controversy

+Is ABA bad?
+Not at all.
 Ultimately, improvements need to be made in how we study ABA therapy and how we customize the treatment models to address some of the misconceptions of ABA.
 We need better tools to identify which children are likely to benefit from ABA and which techniques may be better suited.
 Behavior analysts need to get better at fine-tuning the therapy for individuals, including person-centered and family-centered treatment planning.
 Parents need to be coached on how to advocate for their children, recognizing what they value in their own definitions of positive outcomes.